 For these businesses, Tiliter computer vision has been the right fit.
 By introducing efficiencies in the checkout process that speed up product scanning, increase throughput and help to reduce queues; they can open fewer checkout lanes.
 This means valuable employee time can be spent in another part of the store assisting customers or filling shelves, for example.

 Tiliter’s tech helps customers enjoy a faster, less frustrating shopping experience, but cashiers benefit too.
-They don’t need to remember 100s of PLU codes for fresh produce because the items already have their barcode sticker attached.
+They don’t need to remember or manually enter 100s of PLU codes for fresh produce because the items are identified automatically.
 Therefore, store staff can be quickly trained up to work on the register, even if they normally work in another part of the store.

 Challenge: The need for shoppers to print barcodes for fresh produce

 Many European countries legislate that fresh produce items are labelled with a barcode before they’re scanned at checkout.
 In response, forward-thinking supermarkets offer their customers the option to scan their item and print the barcode themselves at self-checkouts.
 But it’s not always a great experience for the shopper because searching through the selection menu for the right item can be frustrating and time-consuming.

 Item selection is also prone to human error, with shoppers unintentionally selecting the incorrect item or choosing a cheaper item.
 This affects the retailer’s bottom line, adding to a broader shrinkage problem in the industry.